LLVM libc clang-tidy checks#

 There are exceptions for the following functions: __errno_location so that errno can be set; malloc, calloc, realloc, aligned_alloc, and free since they are always external and can be intercepted.

-namespace LIBC_NAMESPACE {
+namespace LIBC_NAMESPACE_DECL {

 // Allow calls with the fully qualified name.